Learn to buy and sell antiques and collectibles

 My VW example isn't suited to a screen capture video, but it wouldn't be much work to take a video camera outside and crawl around my car showing people what to look for.
 We could just show buyers what I overlooked.
 The download could just be a checklist of things to look at.

-Side note - My 1969 convertible VW needs some small pieces of rubber sealing here and there -- about $400 worth.
+Side note - My 1969 convertible VW needed some small pieces of rubber sealing here and there -- about $400 worth.
 If I'd bought a video that explained what the rubber cost, I could have used the knowledge to talk the seller down more when I bought the car.

 Read that last paragraph again.
 That is a major benefit for buying the video.